-Limits: Several dental care insurance plans have time limits for specific procedures.
-For instance, your plan might cover two cleanings per year, but only if six months have passed between them.
+Limits: Several dental care plans have time limits for specific procedures.
+For instance, your insurance plan might cover two cleanings per year, but only if six months have passed between them.

 Preauthorization: Some dental plans might require you to get approval from the insurance company before the commencement of treatment.

-Pre-Existing Conditions: some dental insurance plans do not pay for pre-existing conditions that you might have had before signing up for their plan.
+Pre-Existing Conditions: some dental plans do not pay for pre-existing conditions that you might have had before signing up for their plan.

-Waiting Period: Major procedures like crowns or teeth replacement are not covered in some dental insurance plans until a specific amount of time has passed.
+Waiting Period: Major procedures like crowns or teeth replacement are not covered in some insurance plans until a specific amount of time has passed.